 </div>

-3. Category list combined with latest articles displayed
+3. Combine the category list with the latest articles displayed.

 Sometimes, we not only want to display the category itself, but also hope to show several of the latest articles under each category, which is very common in the home page content aggregation area.